talkowski-lab/rCNV2/data_curation/phenotype/README.md

 For the UK BioBank dataset, all phenotypes were encoded in [ICD-10 format](https://www.cms.gov/medicare/coding/icd10/) according to [the UK BioBank-sanctioned version of ICD-10](https://biobank.ctsu.ox.ac.uk/crystal/coding.cgi?id=19&nl=1).

+Given the scope of analyses in this study, we reduced the 19,153 unique ICD-10 codes to a smaller subset relevant to this study.
+This was accomplished through a mix of automated filtering (`prune_ukbb_icd10_dictionary.py`) down to ICD-10 codes with an incidence of at least 0.1%, followed by manual review.

-Thus, phenotypes for each sample were first converted from ICD-10 to plain-text indications with `icd10_to_indication.py`.
+Afterwards, phenotypes for each sample were converted from ICD-10 to plain-text indications with `icd10_to_indication.py`.

-Once converted to plain-text indications, UK BioBank samples were subjected to HPO conversion as described above.
+Once converted to plain-text indications, UK BioBank samples were subjected to indication-to-HPO conversion as described above.

 ### Phenotype hierarchy